OpenEvalProject/evals/manuscripts/elife-59998/v2/manuscript.md

 Prior to any training, two groups of rats underwent surgery in which virus was infused into the lateral area of OFC, where recordings were obtained in our prior experiment (Sadacca et al., 2018).
 One group, the NpHR experimental group (N = 21), received AAV5 containing halorhodopsin (NpHR) linked to a CamKIIα promoter.
 NpHR is a light gated chloride pump that induces neuronal hyperpolarization to allow real-time neuronal inactivation (Gradinaru et al., 2008).
 The other group of rats, the eYFP control group (N = 22), received the same virus but without the opsin.
 Both viruses contained eYFP for histological verification of successful transfection.
 All rats also had fiberoptic probes implanted bilaterally overlying the injection site to allow light delivery.
 After recovery from surgery and a brief period of food deprivation, training began.

-## Preconditioning
+#### Preconditioning

 Training began with a preconditioning phase, which involved two sessions in which the rats were presented with neutral cue pairs (A→B; C→D; six pairings of each per session), in a blocked and counterbalanced fashion.
 Laser light was delivered into OFC in both eYFP controls and NpHR rats, starting 500 ms prior to presentation of the first cue in each pair and lasting for the duration of both cues.
 No reward was presented, so responding to the food cup during this phase was negligible, and there were no differences between cues or groups (Figure 2A).
 A two-way ANOVA with cue as a within subjects factor and group as a between subjects factor revealed no main effects of cue (F(3,123)=0.43, p=0.73) or group (F(1,41)=1.99, p=0.17) and no group x cue interaction (F(3,123)=0.86, p=0.46).

 ![Figure 2.](https://cdn.elifesciences.org/articles/59998/elife-59998-fig2-v2.jpg)

 **Figure 2.:** (A) All rats showed low levels of responding during preconditioning when neutral cue pairs were presented.
 There was no effect of cue or group.
 (B) During reward conditioning, all rats (grey, eYFP; green, NpHR) showed higher responding to the rewarded cue B (solid lines) than to the non-rewarded cue D (dotted lines).
 (C) During the probe test, responding to A was higher than to C in control rats (eYFP, left, grey), but not in OFC inhibition rats (NpHR, right, green).
 (D) Scatter plot of A versus C responding during the probe test.
 To the extent that responding to A and C are equal, points should congregate along the diagonal.
-Points below the diagonal indicate A>C responding and therefore evidence of preconditioning.Figure 2—source data 1.Figure 2.
+Points below the diagonal indicate A>C responding and therefore evidence of preconditioning.

-## Conditioning
+#### Conditioning

 Following preconditioning, rats underwent six sessions of Pavlovian conditioning in which they received cue B paired with reward and cue D without reward (B→US; D; six pairings of each per session, interleaved in a counterbalanced fashion).
 As expected, rats developed a conditioned response to B with training, responding more at the food cup during cue B than during cue D, and there was no difference between groups (Figure 2B).
 A three-way mixed-design (cue, session within subjects factors; group between subjects factor) ANOVA revealed significant main effects of cue (F(1,41)=143.00, p<0.0001) and session (F(5,205)=36.23, p<0.0001), and a significant session x cue interaction (F(5,205)=9.76, p<0.0001).
 Critically, there were no main effects of, nor any interactions with, group (main: F(1,41)=0.02, p=0.90; session x group: F(5,205)=1.72, p=0.13; group x cue interaction: F(1,41)=0.53, p=0.47).

-## Probe test
+#### Probe test

 Finally, the rats underwent a single probe test in which cues A and C were presented alone and without reward, counterbalanced across subjects.
 We found that control rats responded more to A than C, and NpHR rats did not (Figure 2C–D).
 A two-way mixed-design ANOVA revealed no main effects of cue (F(1,41)=1.33, p=0.26) or group (F(1,41)=0.00, p=0.99).
 There was a significant cue x group interaction (F(1,41)=4.57, p=0.04); ergo, the effect of cue during the probe test (A-C) did depend on group (eYFP control – NpHR OFC inhibition).
 Posthoc comparisons revealed responding to A was significantly higher than C in controls (p=0.046), but not in NpHR rats (p=0.75).

-## Preconditioned responding in controls is sensitive to outcome devaluation
+### Preconditioned responding in controls is sensitive to outcome devaluation

-## Taste aversion training
+#### Taste aversion training

 To confirm the associative basis of responding to the preconditioned cue observed in controls, a subset of the eYFP rats (n = 13) were split into two groups (paired and unpaired) with equal responding to A and C (no main effect of group (F(1,11)=0.06, p=0.81) or group x cue interaction (F(1,11)=2.60, p=0.13)).
 All rats consumed all pellets during the first free exposure session.
 Following this, the paired group immediately received lithium chloride injections, while the unpaired group received the same injections 24 hr following sucrose pellet exposure.
 Subsequently, during the second free exposure session, the paired group demonstrated a conditioned taste aversion, consuming significantly fewer pellets than in the first test (t(5) = 4.95, p=0.001, second exposure mean = 2.25 g, range = 0.6–3.0 g); to equalize exposure, rats in the unpaired group were given sucrose pellets yoked to the amount that the paired group consumed in this second session, then rats in both groups underwent probe testing.

-## Devaluation probe
+#### Devaluation probe

 For the devaluation probe test, rats in both the paired and unpaired groups were presented with cue A six times, alone and without reward, after which they were given a final consumption test to confirm devaluation.
 On probe, responding extinguished quickly in both groups, however it was much higher in the unpaired group on the initial trials (Figure 3A).
 A two-way ANOVA revealed a significant main effect of trial block (F(2,22)=4.91, p=0.02) and significant trial block x group interaction (F(2,22)=4.58, p=0.02).
 Post hoc comparisons revealed responding was significantly higher to A in the unpaired group than the paired group during the first trial block (p=0.02; Figure 3B).
 This change in responding was accompanied by reduced consumption of the outcome by rats in the paired group (t(11) = 4.95, p=0.0004; Figure 3C).

 ![Figure 3.](https://cdn.elifesciences.org/articles/59998/elife-59998-fig3-v2.jpg)

 **Figure 3.:** (A) Rats that received LiCl and pellets unpaired (black) showed higher levels of responding to A during the first 2-trial block than rats that received them paired (grey).
 All rats quickly extinguished.
 (B) Average responses during the first 2-trial block.
-(C) Rats that received paired LiCl and pellets (left) consumed fewer pellets than rats that received them unpaired (right) during the consumption test.Figure 3—source data 1.Figure 3.
+(C) Rats that received paired LiCl and pellets (left) consumed fewer pellets than rats that received them unpaired (right) during the consumption test.

 ## Discussion